mezis/mezis.github.com/_drafts/learning-part-2.md

 Importantly, as this is not science, we'll be making making many assumptions so we can move forward.
 I did check that all results presented are consistent where applied to other datasets, but everything shown is run on a single, 1 month training + 1 month control dataset unless otherwise stated.

-The ANN we ended up with so far proved that we can present search results that can more accurately predict user engagement than random order, our our historical, heuristic ranking (55% versus 50% and 44% respectively).
+The ANN we ended up with so far proved that we can present search results that can more accurately predict user engagement than random order, and our historical, heuristic ranking (55% versus 50% and 44% respectively).
 It was also really too damn slow: training it would take hours, and using it would take seconds in the worst case.